pg-format/specification/README.md

 - creation of implicit nodes for node identifiers referenced in edges
 - addition of missing empty fields `labels` and/or `properties`
 - removal or mapping of invalid property values such as `null` and JSON objects
-- mapping of numeric node identifiers to strings
+- mapping of numeric node identifiers and edge identifiers to strings
 - removal of additional fields not defined in this specification

 ## References